Power Up Your Graphics With Animated Masks in After Effects

-With masks I can create a wide variety of different wipe transitions.
+With animated masks, I can create a wide variety of different wipe transitions.
 Most of these are extremely easy to make, taking no more than a few minutes to put together.
-Creating a wipe is as simple as masking a layer and then adding keyframes to animate the mask to move on and off screen.
+Creating a wipe is as simple as masking a layer and then adding keyframes to animate the mask to move on and off-screen.
 The key to making them work is to be sure that you properly time the transition and overlay the clips accordingly.

 Prebuilt wipe effects can often get the job done, of course, but you have far more control if you build the transitions yourself.

 Next, I want to make a quick montage sequence of a number of different map images.
 Again, as opposed to creating a boring edit with straight cuts, I want to quickly jump between each map via wipe transitions.
-That way I’ll have multiple maps on screen at the same time.
-This will definitely give me a more dynamic and interesting look when comparing with straight cuts.
+That way I’ll have multiple maps on-screen at the same time.
+This will definitely give me a more dynamic and interesting look when compared to straight cuts.

-As I did with the previous wipe transition, I could add keyframes to my mask path to bring the animation to life.
-However, due to the nature of this wipe I can more easily work with the mask by simply keyframing the mask expansion attribute.
+As I did with the previous wipe transition, I could add keyframes to my mask path to bring it to life.
+However, due to the nature of this wipe, I can more easily work with the mask by simply keyframing the mask expansion attribute.
 To animate the wipe, I’ll add two keyframes at different expansion points.
 Check out the results.

 Once I have the initial wipe transition fine-tuned, then I can simply copy and paste the mask to all of the maps.
 Now it’s just a matter of timing each transition to a look with which I’m happy.
 Here’s the final sequence.

-Now that I know how to create a variety of wipe transitions, I can quickly piece all of my elements together into my final cut.
+Now that I know how to create a variety of wipe transitions, I can quickly piece it all together.

-So there you have it—a variety of different ways to intelligently use masks in your next motion graphics project.
+So there you have it—a variety of different ways to intelligently use animated masks in your next motion graphics project.
 Use them to quickly bring life to static text.
-Or harness the power of mask shapes to more efficiently animate objects to a motion path, taking the tedium out of keyframing everything by hand.
+Or harness the power of animated shapes to more efficiently animate objects to a motion path.
+It takes the tedium out of keyframing everything by hand.
 And last but not least, use masks to help you avoid boring straight cut transitions.

 If you want another reason why you should master the art of the mask, then check out my previous article where I discussed how to utilize masks in Adobe Premiere Pro to make use of a fascinating editing technique called the David Fincher Effect.